-Lawer Estates is a small family run producer operated by Betsy and David Lawer (he died in 2021); they are Duke alumni, which is where they first met and both have strong ties to Alaska.
+Lawer Estates is a small family run producer owned and operated by Betsy and her daughter Sarah.
+Betsy’s husband David Lawer passed in 2021.
+Betsy is an alumni of Duke, which is where she first met David; both have strong ties to Alaska.
 The First National Bank of Anchorage was founded in 1922 in Anchorage; Betsy’s grandfather Warren N. Cuddy began purchasing stock in this bank in the 1930s and in 1941 purchased a controlling interest.
 Her father Dan Cuddy became president of the bank at age 30 and served in a leadership role for more than 60 years.
 He was a float plane pilot, certainly a useful skill when conducting banking business in Alaska’s vast landscape.
 In 1960 the bank opened Alaska’s first drive through banking service and in 2001 the bank’s name changed to First National Bank Alaska.

 Today this bank continues to be family run; Betsy is the Board Chair and Chief Executive Officer and oversees 30+ banks within the state.
 In 2019 she was inducted into the Alaska Women’s Hall of Fame.
 David was a lawyer, and also worked for First National Bank Alaska as their Senior Vice President and General Counsel; in 2020 he was honored with an Alaska Business Hall of Fame award.

-Their first introduction to owning a ‘piece’ of Napa Valley was as investors in 1995 in Folie à Deux Winery (along with other investors).
+Betsy’s initial introduction to Napa Valley was because of Thanksgiving family gatherings.
+Every year her family would meet relatives and celebrate Thanksgiving in a different location.
+One year they celebrated Thanksgiving in Napa Valley.
+Her husband David was a golfer; while he was golfing, she began to explore the region.
+Their first investment was in 1995 in Folie à Deux Winery (along with other investors).
 It was there they met winemaker, Scott Harvey who at the time was also associated with Folie à Deux Winery.
 Ultimately, they hired Scott to craft the first vintages of Lawer Estates.

 Betsy owns two estate vineyard properties, one mere minutes from their tasting room, located in the hills above Calistoga not far from the intersection of Petrified Forest Road and Franz Valley School Road (5 acres of vines are planted here) and in neighboring Sonoma County further down Franz Valley School Road into Knights Valley where she owns over 100 acres of which about 15 are planted to vines (Betsy’s Vineyard).